malihu/thumbnail-scroller/readme.md

 jQuery thumbnail/image scroller
 ================================

-An image scroller plugin that can be used as standalone or along side lightboxes, gallery scripts etc. Features include:
+An image scroller that can be used as standalone or alongside lightboxes, gallery scripts etc. Features include:

 * Vertical and/or horizontal scrolling
 * Scrolling by cursor movement, buttons and/or touch